Working on GenomeDK

 Installing just

 Log in to GenomeDK (either through SSH or the desktop interface) and open a terminal window.
-Following just
+Following just’s installation guide, run:

 Terminal